novama/logs-monitor-stack/README.md

 ## Architecture Overview

-The Log Monitor Stack is composed of several interconnected components, each fulfilling a specific role:
+The Logs Monitor Stack is composed of several interconnected components, each fulfilling a specific role:

 - **Loki**: Serves as the centralized logging system.
 It is split into read, write, and backend components to handle log ingestion, querying, and storage.
 - **Prometheus**: Collects and stores metrics, which can be visualized in Grafana.